Ontario’s Action Plan: Protecting People’s Health and Our Economy

 Caring for people

 Ontario is committed to supporting hospitals so that people can access high‑quality care at any hospital across the province when they need it.
 The government is investing over $5.1 billion to support hospitals since the start of the pandemic.

 Ontario’s plan includes $1.8 billion in 2021–22 to help hospitals keep pace with patient needs and increase access to high-quality care.
 This includes the addition of 3,100 new beds — the equivalent of six large community hospitals — and more resources to keep operating rooms open late in the evening to reduce the backlog created by COVID‑19.

 Ontario recognizes the sacrifices people and employers have made to protect each other.
 The 2021 Budget introduces additional measures that provide direct support for families, workers and small businesses.

 Ontario’s plan will help workers recover from the impacts of COVID‑19 and gain the skills needed for a good-paying job.
-This includes proposing a new Ontario Jobs Training Tax Credit for 2021, which would provide up to $2,000 per recipient toward 50 per cent of eligible expenses, for a total estimated $260 million in support to about 230,000 people in 2021.
+This includes a new Ontario Jobs Training Tax Credit for 2021, which will provide up to $2,000 per recipient toward 50 per cent of eligible expenses, for a total estimated $260 million in support to about 230,000 people in 2021.